-The type code of 0x0F is used for PAL_A.
-Since PAL_A's binary image is located near the end of the 4 GB firmware address space (flash ROM organization with protected boot block), its FIT entry is also located within the protected boot block (at 4GB - 48), and not in the FIT table.
+The type code of 0x0F is used forPAL_A.
+SincePAL_A's binary image is located near the end of the 4 GB firmware address space (flash ROM organization with protected boot block), its FIT entry is also located within the protected boot block (at 4GB - 48), and not in the FIT table.
 The OEM may define unique types for one or more blocks of SAL_B, EFI, IA-32 BIOS, etc., within the OEM-defined type range of 0x10 to 0x7E.

 Chksum contains the component's checksum.
 The modulo sum of all the bytes in the component and the value in this field (Chksum) must add up to zero.
-This field is only valid if the $C{-}V$ field is non-zero.
+This field is only valid if the C_V field is non-zero.
 The checksum may be verified by firmware or software prior to its use.
 If the checksum option is selected for the FIT in the FIT Header entry (FIT type 0), the modulo sum of all the bytes in the FIT table must add up to zero.
+The PAL_A FIT entry is not part of the FIT table and hence not included in the checksum computation of the FIT.